Industry vs Inferiority: Psychosocial Stage 4

 Inferiority

 Unfortunately, not all children exit this stage with a strong sense of self-confidence.
-While some children may compare themselves to others and see themselves as successful, others may look at other children and see themselves as a failure.
+While some children may compare themselves to others and see themselves as successful, others may look at other children and see themselves as failures.
 They may feel inferior.
-Like the girls in the study I mentioned earlier, they may not see themselves suited for certain jobs, talents, or careers.
+Like the girls in the study I mentioned, they may not see themselves suited for certain jobs, talents, or careers.

 Industry vs. Inferiority

-Like I mentioned regarding the Initiative vs. Guilt stage, either extreme is not healthy for development.
+As I mentioned regarding the Initiative vs. Guilt stage, either extreme is unhealthy for development.
 Experiences that may make a child feel inferior may really humble them.
-Someone who has only been told that they are the best at every skill can quickly develop a sense of arrogance.
+Someone who has only been told they are the best at every skill can quickly develop a sense of arrogance.
 And being industrious isn’t just about being good at something.
 If someone is industrious, it means that they are diligent and hard-working.
 Confidence without industry may lead to some big reality checks down the road.

 Difference Between Stages 3 and 4 of Psychosocial Development